 You have to build relationships with all of your connections as a business.
-Therefore, do not leave out your competitors, consumers or suppliers.
+Therefore, do not leave out your competitors, consumers, or suppliers.
 You need to have good relations with everyone for different reasons.
-For example, the suppliers will stick with you if they have a decent enough relation with your company.
+For example, the suppliers will stick with you if they have a decent enough relationship with your company.
 On the other hand, you need to know about your competitors and the relationship helps.

 8. Use Technology

 Is it important to think about technology when you are running a business?
 Definitely!
 Even if you are not running a tech company, do not ignore the power of technology and social media.
 A lot of people mix technology with digital marketing where these are completely different terms.
-Technology can help you automate different steps of your business to make production faster and company more profitable.
+Technology can help you automate different steps of your business to make production faster and the company more profitable.

 9. Ask for Help

 Never assume that you know everything about running a business only because you invented the idea.
 You should always look for expert suggestions and advice.
 If you don’t find experts for free, you can always go ahead and hire consultants.
 Many businesses fail because of the mindset of their owners.
 The owners think that as they have invented the business, they now know everything in that industry, which is never the case, especially, if you are into the IT sector.
 If you have less idea about it, then the best possible solution is to find an IT consultant who can help you with all the technicalities.

 As a business, you should focus on your strength and strength only.
 If you are producing two products or services and if one of them is bad, you should get rid of that and focus on improving the one that you are already good at.
 This might create a temporary void in your business in terms of profit, but this will help you have a service or product which is better than anybody out there.